sap-tutorials/btp-foundation/tutorials/cp-trial-entitlements/cp-trial-entitlements.md

 <!-- description --> Configure entitlements and quotas in your SAP BTP trial using the cockpit.

 ## Prerequisites
-- You must have registered for a trial account on SAP Business Technology Platform: [Get a Free Account on SAP BTP Trial](hcp-create-trial-account).
+- You have registered for a trial account on SAP Business Technology Platform: [Get a Free Account on SAP BTP Trial](hcp-create-trial-account).

 ## You will learn
   - How to add missing entitlements to your trial subaccount